awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

    To launch your instance, select the acknowledgment check box and choose **Launch Instances**\.

 1. On the confirmation page, choose **View Instances** to view your instance on the **Instances** page\.
 Select your instance, and view its details in the **Description** tab\.
 The **Private IPs** field displays the private IPv4 address that's assigned to your instance from the range of IPv4 addresses in your subnet\.
 The **IPv6 IPs** field displays the IPv6 address that's assigned to your instance from the range of IPv6 addresses in your subnet\.

-For more information about the options available in the Amazon EC2 launch wizard, see [Launching an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 You can connect to your instance through its IPv6 address using SSH or Remote Desktop from your home network\.
 Your local computer must have an IPv6 address and must be configured to use IPv6\.
 For more information about how to connect to a Linux instance, see [Connecting to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 For more information about how to connect to a Windows instance, see [Connect to your Windows instance using RDP](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.